 - Currency Museum – There’s a currency museum next to Angola’s National Bank.
 It’s an excellent museum with a few interactive features and helpful information, and definitely worth a visit.
 The building itself is modern and different from any other on this list.

-Located in downtown Luanda, very close to the Bay, the Iron Palace is believed to be a work of art from Gustave Eiffel (yes, the one from the Eiffel tower) or someone associated with him.
+Located in downtown Luanda, very close to the Bay, the Iron Palace is believed to be a work of art from Gustave Eiffel (yes, the one from the Eiffel Tower in France) or someone associated with him.
 However, there aren’t official records to confirm it.

 But how did it come to Angola?
-Built-in the late 1800s in France, it is believed that it was sent to Madagascar, but the ship drifted to Skeleton Coast by the infamous Benguela current in the Namib Desert in Southern Angola.
+Built in the late 1800s in France, it was believed to be sent to Madagascar, but the ship drifted to Skeleton Coast by the infamous Benguela current in the Namib Desert in Southern Angola.
 The Portuguese (who ruled Angola at the time) claimed the ship and its contents.

 The Ilha, or the island, is home to some good beaches, restaurants, and bars.
-The Ilha is a visit landmark in Luanda and the go-to place if you want nightlife and party!
+The Ilha is a must-visit landmark in Luanda and the go-to place if you want nightlife and to party!
 During the weekends, it’s filled with both locals and expats.

-One should note that some of the best beaches are inside the restaurants/bars perimeter and therefore more private, others are entirely public.
-The sand is soft, the water is warm, and it’s summer at least nine months of the year.
+One should note that some of the best beaches are inside the restaurants/bars perimeter and, therefore, more private; others are entirely public.
+The sand is soft, the water is warm, and it’s summer for at least nine months of the year.
 However, these aren’t the cleanest beaches in Angola and can get really crowded.

 The island is also an excellent place to see Luanda’s skyline and see Luanda’s bay from a distance.

-The Luanda Island is excellent and it blesses the city with lovely beaches and a beautiful natural bay with calm waters.
-However, if you think that’s the only amazing pit in the area, you would be wrong.
+Luanda Island is excellent, and it blesses the city with lovely beaches and a beautiful natural bay with calm waters.
+However, you would be wrong if you think that’s the only amazing pit in the area.
 Located on the southern outskirts of Luanda, Mussulo was created from sediments from the Kwanza River.

 While many people think it is an island, Mussulo is linked to the mainland at Ponta das Palmeirinhas.
-With almost 30km long, it is five times longer than the island.
+It is almost 30km long and is five times longer than the Luanda Island.
 Mussulo’s width varies enormously, from 100 meters to nearly 3 km wide at times.

-Although it is possible to go to Mussulo with a 4WD, that would mean driving on dirt and sand, so it may not be advisable.
+Although going to Mussulo with a 4WD is possible, that would mean driving on dirt and sand, so it may not be advisable.
 The easiest way is to get a boat from the mainland to the northern part of Mussulo.
 These taxi boats will take you to one of the many bars and restaurants.

-Mussulo is one of the best beaches in Angola and is extremely popular among expats and locals.
-The bay beach-facing land has several bars and restaurants where one can lay and relax.
+Mussulo is one of Angola’s best beaches and is extremely popular among expats and locals.
+The bay beach-facing land has several bars and restaurants where one can lie and relax.
 The ocean side is much wilder, with high waves and strong currents.